The last time you planned a trip, where did you book?

 Great, 253 options.
 Try to narrow that down yourself.
 Hmmm, click all-inclusive.

 Now we’re down to 55, phew.
 Wait.
 You can’t even narrow it down by what resorts are on the beach?!
 Well, crap.
-If you gave us that info- we would know of three resorts off the tops of our heads that are amazing, and everything you’re looking for.
-Also, as a preferred agent of one resort family in particular, you’ll get the top shelf liquor package for free.
-That’s not included when you book that same resort family on Expedia.
+If you gave us that info, we would know of ten resorts off the top of our heads that are amazing, and everything you’re looking for.

-2) Speaking of that, we get perks for our clients.
+2) Plus, we get perks for our clients.

 3) We have more first hand knowledge than you because we have likely been to the destination and/or resort we are recommending for you.

 We travel constantly.
 Sometimes for fun, mostly for work.
-Resorts want agents to send their clients to them so agents are often invited to stay at properties all around the world to learn more about them.
-In the last half of 2016, our agents traveled seven times to three countries.
-In those seven trips, we each physically stood in twenty four resorts.
+Resorts want agents to send their clients to them so we are often invited to stay at properties all around the world to learn more about them.
+In the last half of 2017, our agents traveled seven times to three countries.
+In those seven trips, we physically stood in twenty four resorts.